simpleweb/romulus-cli/README.md

   - CSS-in-JS support for `styled-components`
   - Start to a styleguide to list your components
   - Example Button component
-  - Layout component example to DRY up scene layouts
+  - Layout component example to DRY up screen layouts
   - Pattern to organise components and their styles
 - Helpful utilities
   - `log` helper to output coloured logs to the debug console